rabbitmq/rabbitmq-server/deps/rabbitmq_cli/Command tutorial.md

 You can see there is no `vhost` switch there.
 It's because `vhost` is a global switch and will be available for any command in the CLI. (see [Global arguments])

+`switches/0` and `aliases/0` callbacks are optional.
+If your command doesn't have shorter argument names, you can omit `aliases/0`.
+If the command doesn't have specific named arguments at all, you can omit both functions.

-We've described how the CLI should parse commands, now lets start describing what the command should do.
+We've described how the CLI should parse commands, now let's start describing what the command should do.

-We start with the `banner/2` function, that tells a user what command is going to do.
+We start with the `banner/2` function, that tells a user what the command is going to do.
-If you cal the command with `--dry-run` argument, it will only print the banner, without running the command.
+If you call the command with `--dry-run` argument, it will only print the banner, without running the command.

 ```